Current Graduate StudentsFor departmental alumni click here

 Brendan is a Provost Fellow who advanced to doctoral candidacy in May, 2013 and currently holds an Andrew W. Mellon Fellowship from the Center for Advanced Study in the Visual Arts, as well as a Fulbright Garcia-Robles Fellowship.
 He is now based in Mexico City and is conducting research for his dissertation, "Colors of Deception: The Arts of Iridescence in the Early Modern Spanish World," which investigates the physical and rhetorical lives of three iridescent materials-hummingbird feathers, shot taffeta, and mother of pearl-in seventeenth-century Spain and Mexico.
 Focusing on their vibrant materiality, the study situates the reception of these materials within period debates surrounding the limitations of vision, the boundaries of artistic creation, and the mechanics of sight itself.
 This project grows out of larger research interests that include the relationships between art and science, the reception of transient color, and the transregional circulation of objects and bodies in the early modern world.
 He holds a BA in Art History and Hispanic Studies from Vassar College (2007; general and departmental honors, Phi Beta Kappa) and an MA from USC (2012), as well as professional experience as a museum educator at the Art Institute of Chicago and the Brooklyn Museum.
 When not in the library, Brendan can often be found observing local bird-life with binoculars in hand.

-Avigail Moss is a first year PhD student working on nineteenth- and twentieth-century art and visual culture.
+Avigail Moss is a second-year PhD student working on the intersection between art, economics, and technologies of risk and speculation in the nineteenth- and twentieth-centuries.
 From 2009 to 2010 she was a researcher-in-residence at the Jan van Eyck Academie in Maastricht, The Netherlands, where she co-organized symposia on art, philosophy, and feminist theory.
 In 2012 she co-edited a book on painting after Conceptual Art (Painting - The Implicit Horizon, Jan van Eyck Academie.
 Co-edited with Kerstin Stakemeier).
 She has produced essays and presentations for art institutes in Europe and North America, including Castillo/Corrales Section 7 Books, FR; Zentrum Paul Klee, CH; de Appel Arts Center, NL; Marres House for Contemporary Culture, NL; Piet Zwart Institute, NL; Kunsthaus Bregenz, AT; Presentation House Gallery, CA; and YU Contemporary, US.
 She has also published exhibition reviews in Texte zur Kunst and CAA.online.
-She holds a BA from UCLA, an MFA in painting from Yale University, and an MA in art history from University College London.
+She holds a BA from UCLA, an MFA in painting from Yale University, and an MA (Distinction) in art history from University College London.

 |Elizabeth received her B.A. in Art History from Bard College in 2005.
 Her primary interest is in Contemporary Native American and Chicano art, with a focus on cross-cultural representations and appropriation.
 She has worked on traditional New Mexican "folkart", lowrider art, and other non-art art practices.
 Before starting at USC she was the co-founder and director of an alternative, collective art space (A.D.
 Collective) in Santa Fe, NM.|